 MADARAFF is a family business founded by brothers Stuart and Alan along with their wives Aurelie and Emma in 2004.
-We supply retailers from small boutiques to department stores across the UK and beyond with on trend and beautiful handmade raffia summer hats, bags, baskets and much more produced ethically by our skilled artisans and friends in Madagascar.
+We supply retailers from small boutiques to department stores across the UK and beyond with on trend and beautiful handmade raffia summer hats, bags, baskets and much more.
+Most importantly, these items are produced ethically by our skilled artisans and friends in Madagascar.

 But how did it all begin?

-He was not to be disappointed, and an affinity with the ‘Red Island’ was born, which has existed until this day.
-Stuart’s ties with his second home have since grown stronger and stronger, through business and marriage to his Malagasy wife Aurelie.
+He was not to be disappointed, and an affinity with the ‘Red Island’ was born.
+Stuart’s ties with his second home have since grown stronger and stronger; through business and marriage to his Malagasy wife Aurelie.

-Working passionately with Aurelie’s Malagasy family, MADARAFF takes great pride in bringing you innovative and beautiful products direct from our talented artisans, guaranteed to be a popular addition to your collection.
+Working passionately with Aurelie’s Malagasy family, MADARAFF takes great pride in bringing you innovative and beautiful products direct from our talented and skilled artisan partners, guaranteed to be a popular addition to your collection.

-Our family business derives great satisfaction from, and is proud of the fact that; by bringing our beautiful and inspired handmade range to you, we are directly supporting and providing livelihoods for family and friends in this country so far away.
+We derive great satisfaction from, and are proud of the fact that; by bringing our beautiful and inspired handmade range to you, we are directly supporting and providing livelihoods for family and friends in this country so far away.

 Our commitment to you

 - Our suppliers are either family run cooperatives working from home, or otherwise small artisan units.

 - Every supplier is regularly visited by us in person.